PHILADELPHIA's LEADING BRAIN INJURY LAWYERS

 Over 80 Years Of Personal Injury Case Experience.

-We’ve helped our clients receive significant monetary rewards from nursing home malpractice cases.
+We’ve helped our clients receive significant monetary rewards from brain injury cases.

 What is A Traumatic Brain Injury?

-- Hypoxic Brain Injuries: A hypoxic brain injury is the result of a lack of oxygen to the brain and can be the result of several different events, including smoke inhalation during a fire, near-drowning, defective products producing excessive carbon dioxide or carbon monoxide, or medical malpractice.
-Common examples of hypoxic brain injuries caused by medical malpractice include when anesthesia is administered improperly during surgery or when diabetes is not properly controlled by medical staff following a procedure.
+• Hypoxic Brain Injuries: A hypoxic brain injuries arise from a lack of oxygen supply to the brain.
+This type of injury can manifest following various events, including exposure to smoke during a fire, near-drowning, defective products releasing excessive carbon dioxide or carbon monoxide, or even medical malpractice.
+In medical malpractice, hypoxic brain injuries can occur when anesthesia is administered improperly during surgical procedures or the improper management of diabetes by medical personnel following a medical intervention.

-- Medical Condition or Disease Related Brain Injuries: Some medical conditions and diseases can cause brain injuries, such as meningitis, tumors, and strokes.
-If the disease or medical condition that caused the brain injury was not treated properly, or there was a misdiagnosis, a medical malpractice lawsuit may be warranted.
+• Medical Condition or Disease Related Brain Injuries: Some medical conditions and diseases can cause brain injuries, such as meningitis, tumors, and strokes.
+When these conditions lead to brain injuries due to improper treatment, misdiagnosis, or other medical negligence, they may give rise to valid grounds for a medical malpractice lawsuit.

 According to the Centers for Disease Control and Prevention (CDC), approximately 2.5 million individuals visit emergency rooms annually due to a traumatic brain injury, with over 55,000 of those injuries resulting in death and 300,000 requiring hospitalization.